How I can help you

 Lastly,it was never about observing a 9 to 5 work schedule.
 As my wife could well attest, there were numerous times where calls home were made to advise that regrettably, I would miss dinner simply because an issue occurred that required immediate attention and could not wait until the next morning.
 Weekends, holidays were often interrupted but in many instances those interuptions often led to a new opportunity.

-If you have an idea and high ideals, I'll be glad to lend a hand.
-Regardless of what you do with your idea please remember that time is our most precious resource.
-Use it wisely.Take time to think .Take time to plan and then act deliberately.
+If you have an idea and high ideals, myself or another of our chapter mentors will be glad to lend a hand.
+Regardless of what you do with your idea please remember that time is your most precious resource.
+Use it wisely.,take time to think ,take time to plan and then act deliberately as second guessing yourself only delays the process.
+Mistakes will be made, learn from them.

-I wish you the best of luck toward your future success and thank you for contacting SCORE.
-Feel free to contact me directly at anytime or please contact the local Susquehanna SCORE Chapter either by phone or email.
-If I cannot be of assistance SCORE personnel will their very best to refer you to someone in the organization who can.
+I wish you the best of luck toward your future business success and thank you for investigating the mission of SCORE.
+Please contact our local Susquehanna SCORE Chapter either by phone or email at the contact info line listed below.

 Mentor- Susquehanna Chapter of SCORE